PookaMustard/beatrice-witchcogs/README.md

 - `[p]pokemon [optional: pokémonname OR pokedéx entry]` - Fetches a Pokémon.
 If there are no parameters provided, the bot will assume a random Pokémon.
 Otherwise, the bot will fetch the Pokémon listed under the specified Pokédex entry or EXACT Pokémon name.

 ###The Pirate Bay
-Makes the bot generate links for TPB search results.
-Selected search entry may or may not be NSFW.
+Fetches up to five possible matching torrents from The Pirate Bay using web crawling, and provides basic information on the torrents and the search URL if more than five results were found.
+Torrents may be NSFW.
 Usage:
 - `[p]tpb [searchname]`

 ##Contact